 Until recent years, LED bulbs that fit common household sockets were relatively expensive.
-However, today these bulbs are often no more costly than older style bulbs – and can last 10 to 20 times as long.
-Because of their greater efficiency, LEDs produce about four times more light output per Watt.
+However, today LED bulbs are often no more costly than older style bulbs – and can last 10 to 20 times as long.
+Because of their greater efficiency, LEDs produce about four times more light output per watt.
 Better yet, they generate less unwanted heat in the process.

 Nevertheless, the majority of us have yet to make the switch to LEDs.